How and when you can apply zero-rated VAT to exported goods.

 - the name and address for consolidation, groupage or processing

-At the time when the goods leave the EC the above information could be obtained from your customer, the haulier, the freight forwarder or the documents listed in paragraph 6.4.
+At the time when the goods leave the UK the information could be obtained from either:

-See paragraph 7.3 for goods that your customer intends to export in his baggage or his private motor vehicle.
+For commercial goods that your customer intends to export in their baggage or their private motor vehicle, read paragraph 7.3.